spettersson/splunk4patientprivacy/data_guide.md

 -  What **delimiter** separates log entries (i.e, what indicates the end and start of a new log entry)❓
 -  What **timestamp format** is used❓

 Additionally, it is essential to **categorize logs appropriately**.
 For example, an application might generate audit logs across multiple files with the same format, yet different logs may serve distinct purposes within the audit domain.
-By taking this into account, you can easily filter events in Splunk to find the desired subset.
+By taking this into account, you can later easily filter events in Splunk to find the desired subset.

 Rule of thumb when assigning sourcetypes:
 - If two log files (e.g., F_IX_ACCESS.log and F_IX_ACTIVITY.log) from the same application (e.g., Cambio Cosmic) have different formats → Assign each log file a unique sourcetype.